 The interrelationship between political activities and spatial distributions of world regions.
 Topics include the concept of state, political core regions, international spheres of influence and confrontations, boundaries, and contemporary issues and problems.

 GEOG 4316 - Economic Geography

 An analysis of the world distribution of fundamental occupations and commodities.

-GEOG 4317 - International Political Economy
+GEOG 4317 - Introduction to Globalization